 AMP's main partner on campus is Students for Justice in Palestine (SJP), the primary organizer of anti-Israel events on campus with several dozen independent chapters.
-In its end-of-year appeal to its membership in 2010, AMP boasted about its campus efforts, noting that it has helped facilitate three regional SJP conferences and a two-day national SJP conference, and has "worked with hundreds of members of Students for Justice in Palestine."
+In its end-of-year appeal to its membership in 2010, AMP boasted about its campus efforts, noting that it has helped facilitate several SJP conferences, and has "worked with hundreds of members of Students for Justice in Palestine."